loujr/lou_documentation/lou-userguide.md

 ### What’s the best way to convince you to do something?
 Start with the ask.
 Just get it right up front.
-If you are Slacking me and we have never talked before, don't begin with "Hey lou how are you?".
+If you are Slacking me and we have never talked before, don't begin with _"Hey lou how are you?"_.
 Just come out and say it.
 Also present a good arguement as to why this course of action is the best and why I should be involved.
 Also, if you really want to go the extra mile ... the steps and work you have done to reach this conclusion.

 ### How do you like to give feedback?
 I like to write good feedback.
 I don't mind writing a good review for someone and taking the time to list all the ways I think they have done a good job and hand that off to a superior.
 I also like telling people they have done a good job whether verbally or in writing.